• /

 Platforms: Windows, Linux, macOS

-Ruins of Mitriom is a prime example of what the indie game development scene can achieve with Godot game engine.
-Essentially this title is all about exploration and adventures.
+Ruins of Mitriom is a prime example of what the indie game development scene can achieve with the Godot game engine.
+Essentially, this title is all about exploration and adventures.
 You can play the game in co-op mode with up to four people.
-There are multiple characters you can choose, each with their unique abilities (that can be enhanced through a rather sophisticated upgrade system).
-The best part here is that Ruins of Mitriom is free-to-play, so you can download it from Steam right now.
+You can choose multiple characters, each with unique abilities (that can be enhanced through a rather sophisticated upgrade system).
+The best part here is that Ruins of Mitriom is free to play, so you can download it from Steam.

 Lumencraft